Case studies civil security: Identifying, detecting and preventing crime

 - Project period: From 2014

-The Belgian company Engie Fabricom is using ANPR cameras and software from Jenoptik to increase security in Ghent and Antwerp.The two major cities of Ghent and Antwerp in Belgium have particularly high traffic volumes making civil security vital here.
+The Belgian company Engie Fabricom is using ANPR cameras from Jenoptik to increase security in Ghent and Antwerp.The two major cities of Ghent and Antwerp in Belgium have particularly high traffic volumes making civil security vital here.
 Antwerp, Europe's second largest port, is also tasked with registering vehicles arriving by ferry or transporting cargo by ship.

 Jenoptik's ANPR technology system enables the number plates of moving traffic to be recorded using a network of powerful cameras and precision analysis software.